 1. Rising Trends in Digital Health

-Numerous digital health companies and healthcare providers already have included artificial intelligence (AI) throughout existing operations — and this is not solely for cost-cutting motives.
-With the assistance of AI in health systems, medical institutions and healthcare organizations may more effectively address challenging patient management concerns such as declining patient experience, hospital readmissions, and growing costs of treatment.
+Numerous digital health companies and healthcare providers have included artificial intelligence (AI) throughout existing operations, not just for cost-cutting motives.
+With the assistance of AI, medical institutions and healthcare organizations may more effectively address patient management challenges such as improving patient experience, reducing hospital readmissions, and managing growing costs of treatment.

-After all, personalization is critical to achieving superior health results.
-What is also assisting in the advancement of consumer AI into the digital health industry is its popularity as a wearable technology.
-Through monitoring and data gathering, software such as Google Fit and Apple HealthKit give consumers a comprehensive view of their diet and wellbeing, which may help people to understand their ailments and get preventative care.
+Personalization is critical for achieving superior health results.
+The advancement of consumer AI in the digital health industry is also popular as a wearable technology.
+Through monitoring and data gathering, wearable devices such as Google Fit and Apple HealthKit give users a comprehensive view of their diet and well-being, which may help people understand their health condition and seek preventative care.

-All the swear to make the regulatory system robust will continue to face obstacles.
-These challenges of confidentiality in Digital health records may need to be tackled in what some professionals refer to as “digital trust,” as technologies swiftly arise in order to meet the demands for patient-centered treatment.
+All efforts to strengthen the regulatory system will continue to encounter obstacles.
+One significant challenge is confidentiality in digital health records.
+Professionals often refer to the need for “digital trust,” to tackle this challenge, especially as new technologies swiftly arise to meet the demands for patient-centered treatment.

 1.2 Big Health Data

-Smartwatches also contribute to the growth of big health data, it is one of the fast-growing repositories of materials that may give healthcare providers and care professionals a scope to improve patient outcomes.
+Smartwatches also contribute to the growth of big health data., It is one of the fast-growing repositories of materials that can help healthcare providers and care professionals a scope to improve patient outcomes.

-Additionally, there is a renewed emphasis on establishing big health data efforts that facilitate secure communication between healthcare providers and their patients, particularly in regards to cloud-based techniques that allow real-time monitoring of health care information.
+Additionally, there is a renewed emphasis on establishing big health data efforts that facilitate secure communication between healthcare providers and their patients, particularly regarding cloud-based techniques that allow real-time monitoring of healthcare information.

-Apart from increased use, investments in telemedicine are being pushed by improvements in government and commercial payer payment policies.
-It became obvious early on that telehealth had the potential to increase efficiency and cut costs, while also expanding access to treatment and reducing patient demand on institutions.
-Preventative treatment can also help minimize needless emergency room readmissions—by involving patients more often and at a cheaper price.
+Apart from increased use, investments in virtual care are being pushed by improvements in government and commercial payer payment policies.
+It became obvious early on that telehealth had the potential to increase efficiency and cut costs, while also expanding access to primary care and reducing patient demand on institutions.
+Preventative treatment can also help minimize needless emergency room re-admissions—by involving patients more often and at lower costs.

 1.4 Remote Patient Monitoring

-Digital health technologies and medical devices will play a greater role in patient monitoring, offering assistance, and analyzing behaviors—all from the comfort of their homes.
-In fact, Telehealth is a good example and torchbearer for RPM.
-The addition of digital indications has the potential to greatly expand usage cases for remote patient monitoring (RPM).
+Digital health technologies and medical devices play a greater role in patient monitoring, offering assistance, and analyzing behaviors.
+Telehealth is a good example and torchbearer for RPM.
+The introduction of digital indications has the potential to greatly expand usage cases for remote patient monitoring (RPM).

 Here’s an event of Cincinnati Children’s Hospital participating in Telehealth Awareness Week to support the innovative cause.